 Silikou Commandaria Village

-Silikou is a small, picturesque village located in the Limassol district of Cyprus, renowned for its association with the production of Commandaria, one of the world’s oldest and most celebrated wines.
-Nestled in the foothills of the Troodos Mountains, Silikou is surrounded by vineyards that bask in the Mediterranean sun, contributing to the village’s rich winemaking tradition.
-With a history that dates back centuries, Silikou offers visitors a glimpse into the rural charm and cultural heritage of Cyprus.
+Silikou Commandaria Village is a small, picturesque village in the Limassol district of Cyprus.
+Known for its connection to Commandaria, one of the world’s oldest and most celebrated wines, the village sits in the foothills of the Troodos Mountains.
+Surrounded by sun-drenched vineyards, Silikou plays a key role in Cyprus’s rich winemaking tradition.
+With a history spanning centuries, the village offers visitors a chance to experience rural charm and cultural heritage.

 Historical Background